-As of February 8, 2012, we had 6,276,538 shares of common stock issued and outstanding, and there was one holder of record of our common stock, which was Chess Depositary Nominees, or CDN.
+As of December 9, 2011, we had 1,203,833,244 shares of common stock issued and outstanding, and there was one holder of record of our common stock, which was Chess Depositary Nominees, or CDN.
 CDN held shares of our common stock on behalf of approximately 1,200 CDI holders.
-As of February 8, 2012, there were outstanding options to purchase 2,123,128 shares of our common stock and warrants to purchase 387,710 shares of our common stock.
+As of December 9, 2011, there were outstanding options to purchase 418,750,471 shares of our common stock and warrants to purchase 60,624,227 shares of our common stock.

-After this registration statement becomes effective, we intend to file with the SEC registration statements on Form S-8 covering approximately 1 million shares of our common stock.
+After this registration statement becomes effective, we intend to file with the SEC registration statements on Form S-8 covering approximately 205 million shares of our common stock.

 We have not registered any of our outstanding shares of common stock under U.S. federal or state securities laws and all of our outstanding shares are restricted securities for purposes of Rule 144 under the Securities Act.
-As of February 8, 2012, 2,836,355 shares of our common stock could be sold by our existing stockholders who are not affiliates of our company without restrictions under U.S. federal securities laws pursuant to Rule 144.
-In addition, beginning 90 days after the effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, a person who is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned shares of our common stock for at least six months, would be entitled to sell an unlimited number of shares of our common stock without restriction.
+As of December 9, 2011, 235,829,580 shares of our common stock could be sold by our existing stockholders who are not affiliates of our company without restrictions under U.S. federal securities laws pursuant to Rule 144.
+In addition, beginning 90 days after the effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, a person who is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned shares of our common stock for at least six months, would be entitled to sell an unlimited number of shares of our common stock provided current public information about us is available and, after owning such shares for at least one year, would be entitled to sell an unlimited number of shares of our common stock without restriction.
 Beginning 90 days after the date of this effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, our affiliates who have beneficially owned shares of our common stock for at least six months would be entitled to sell within any three-month period a number of shares that does not exceed the greater of:

-- · one percent of the number of shares of our common stock then outstanding; and - the average weekly trading volume of our common stock on all national securities exchanges and/or reported through the automated quotation system of a registered securities exchange during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale, or if no such notice is required, the date of receipt of the order to execute the sale.
+- $\cdot$ one percent of the number of shares of our common stock then outstanding; and - the average weekly trading volume of our common stock on all national securities exchanges and/or reported through the automated quotation system of a registered securities exchange during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale, or if no such notice is required, the date of receipt of the order to execute the sale.